handshake-org/handshake-org.github.io/src/api-docs/source/includes/_wallet.md

 ### wallet object vs wallet client object

-hsk-client returns a WalletClient object that can perform [admin functions](#wallet-admin-commands) without specifying a wallet, and may be useful when managing multiple wallets.
+hsd-client returns a WalletClient object that can perform [admin functions](#wallet-admin-commands) without specifying a wallet, and may be useful when managing multiple wallets.
 WalletClient can also return a wallet object specified by an <code>id</code>.
 This object performs functions (and may be authorized by a token) specific to that wallet only.

 <aside class="warning">